bmeurant/technical-docs/software-architecture/system-design-fundamentals/workload-management.md

 -   **Reduced Communication Latency**: When services are consolidated onto the same host, they can often communicate over a local network interface or inter-process communication, which is much faster than network calls between different machines.

 **Trade-offs & Challenges:**
 -   **Resource Contention (Noisy Neighbor)**: If one service suddenly consumes a large amount of CPU or memory, it can starve the other consolidated services on the same machine, degrading their performance.
-This is a classic "[[performance-antipatterns#Noisy Neighbor|noisy neighbor]]" problem.
+This is a classic "[[system-performance#9.
+Noisy Neighbor|noisy neighbor]]" problem.
 -   **Risk of Failure**: If the underlying shared hardware or host OS fails, all consolidated services on that unit fail simultaneously.
 This reduces [[reliability-engineering#1.
 Availability|availability]] if not managed properly.
 -   **Security & Isolation**: Services sharing the same host must be properly isolated to prevent a security breach in one service from affecting the others.